 IV.A.
 All competitors must wear a clean white dobok at National competitions.
-At local events only, colored uniforms may be allowed with approval from the tournament director.
+Colored uniforms may be allowed with approval from the tournament director.
 (Note: In the event the athlete's uniform becomes bloody, he/she may be required to change it).